18 Examples of Beauty Brands That Nail Influencer Marketing

 Source: @hempz

 Don’t worry about trying to compete with big box brands boasting millions of followers.
 Carving out your niche is crucial to growing your audience in a crowded space.
-Start there!

 With your content strategy squared away, it’s time to think about day-to-day interactions with your followers.
 The more valuable touchpoints you make with followers, the easier it is to translate your skincare social media strategy into sales and loyalty.